FergM/architecture/modern-architecture.md

 * The general pattern is "look at these pretty old traditional buildings then look at this ugly modern building"

 ### Best Modern
-Some modern architecture which I've got to admit is not the worst ;).
+Some of my favourite examples of modern architecture:

+##### London
+* Millenium Bridge
+   * Pedestrian bridge
-The Gurkin, City of London
+* The Gurkin, City of London
    * It's a landmark and people like it, hard to argue with that.
-* I do think the base is a bit bare and farr less pleasant than the lovely Leadenhall Market nearby.

-Millenium Bridge

-London Eye
+* V&A Museum Courtyard
+   * This is actually surrounded by traditional buildings
+   * But the courtyard garden is modernist
+   * It's a lovely place to relax with a central paddling pond that is popular with kids
+   * Aside: Contrast this with the Natural History Museum's oval space for the Indian Ocean Tsunami Memorial

-The Walkie Talkie
+* The Walkie Talkie
+* London Eye
+   * The modern Landmark comparable Tower Bridge in its iconicness

+##### Europe
+EPFL Rolex Learning Center: [google](https://www.google.com/search?q=rolex+learning+center)
+* University Library

 ### Today's Architecture
 The State of Architecture today (roughwork):